guildai/guildai/examples/pytorch-lightning/README.md

                                       to the Trainer's ``callbacks`` argument.
                                       (default is top)

 Show the command line used to run the script.
-In particular this shows how Guild handles boolean options (i.e. provides `yes` and `no` arguments, which are handled by the PyTorch Lightning CLI support).
+Note how Guild handles boolean options -- i.e. provides `yes` and `no` arguments.
+This atypical interface is handled by the PyTorch Lightning CLI support).

     $ venv/bin/guild run mnist.py --print-cmd
     ??? -um guild.op_main mnist --amp_backend native --auto_lr_find no